ionic-team/ionic-docs/src/content/guides/webview.md

 WKWebView enforces [CORS](/docs/faq/glossary#cors), so it's important that external services properly handle cross-origin requests.
 See <a href="https://enable-cors.org/" target="_blank">enable-cors.org</a> for more details.

-If CORS cannot be implemented in the server, there is [a native plugin](/docs/native/http/) that performs HTTP requests in the native layer.
+If CORS cannot be implemented in the server, there is [a native plugin](/docs/native/http/) that performs HTTP requests in the native layer which bypasses CORS.

 ## Android

-TODO
+The [Web View for Android](https://developer.chrome.com/multidevice/webview/overview) is essentially a lightweight, evergreen Chrome.